-There is some concern with radiation from any scan.
-However, the level of radiation in this procedure is less than that of most x-rays and is not considered significant enough to cause harm to the average person.
+Radiation from any scan is always a slight concern.
+The level of radiation in this procedure is less than that of most x-rays.
+It is not considered to be enough to cause harm to the average person.

-Pregnant or nursing women should consult their health care provider before any exposure to radiation, because fetuses and nursing babies are more sensitive to the effects of radiation.
+Pregnant or nursing women should consult their provider before any exposure to radiation.